-Section 8 provides details on marine coordination, use of dynamic positioning/ guard vessels, construction ports and helicopter operations.
+Section 8 provides details on marine coordination, use of dynamic positioning/ guard vessels, and construction ports.

 Section 9 refers to the pollution prevention measures including contingency plans.

 Section 10 refers to the Design Statement.

 Section 11 provides information to demonstrate compliance with the original Application, and how the mitigation proposed in the Application will be delivered.